 Captain Ron Taig

 Captain Ron Taig began his career in 1988 and is currently the Investigative Division Commander and the Public Information Officer.
 Over his career, Captain Taig has been assigned to various positions throughout the police department.
 These have included the Patrol Bureau, Special Operations Bureau and the Intelligence Bureau.
-Captain Taig is currently the assistant team commander of the Western Wayne County Special Operations Team, and the commander of the Western Wayne County Mobile Field Force Team.
-His formal education includes a Bachelor of Science degree in Criminal Justice and a Masters Degree in Business Administration, both from Madonna University.
+Captain Taig is currently the Team Commander of the Western Wayne County Special Operations Team, and the former Commander of the Western Wayne County Mobile Field Force Team.
+His formal education includes a Bachelor of Science degree in Criminal Justice and a Master’s Degree in Business Administration, both from Madonna University.
 Captain Taig is also a graduate from the FBI National Academy, Class #237 and the Northwestern University School of Police Staff and Command Class #351.

 Captain Thomas Goralski